Hbvsa/hbvsa.github.io/_portfolio/RAG.md

 ## Generation

 Create your template which expects a context and a question.
 Using LangChain you can pass your retriever as the context to return the relevant documents to the question.
-The relevant documents and question are used to fill the prompt using our template which is passed to the LLM to output the answer.
+The relevant documents and question are used to fill the prompt using the template which is then passed to the LLM to output the answer.

 ```python
 from langchain_openai import ChatOpenAI